What is an Ultrasound/CT-Guided Biopsy?

 What does the test involve?

 Using ultrasound, the Radiologist will identify the area to be biopsied.
-The Radiologist will then introduce local anaesthetic before making a very small nick in the skin.
+The Radiologist will then introduce local anaesthetic before making a very small incision in the skin (Please note that Thyroid biopsies do not require any anaesthetic or incision).
 While scanning the region, the Radiologist will insert the needle into the area to be biopsied.
 When the needle is in place, a sample will be taken and the Radiologist will remove the needle.
 The Radiologist usually collects between three and five samples.

 For patients having a liver or renal biopsy, you will need to stay on-site for a period of observation for 4-6 hours.
 The Radiologist will see you before you leave and give you instructions on after care.

 Who interprets the results and how do I get them?

 The biopsy sample will be sent to the medical laboratory for examination by a Pathologist.
 A result may be sent to your Doctor/Specialist within about five days after the biopsy.
 When the results are available, you should have an appointment with your referring Doctor/Specialist to discuss the results.